westerndigitalcorporation/zonedstorage.io/docs/linux/sched.md

 :::note
-The *deadline* and *mq-deadline* schedulers operate by grouping commands per type (reads vs writes) and always processsing these two groups of commands separately, e.g. first issuing many reads, then many writes.
+The *deadline* and *mq-deadline* schedulers operate by grouping commands per type (reads vs writes) and always processing these two groups of commands separately, e.g. first issuing many reads, then many writes.
 This improves performance by taking advantage of hardware features such as device-level read-ahead.